 Descriptive information about the database including names and definitions of tables, indexes, and other schema objects.
-Various terms commonly used to refer collectively to the metadata include metastore, information schema, data dictionary, or system catalog.
+Various terms commonly used to refer collectively to the Metadata include Metastore, information schema, data dictionary, or system catalog.
+Metadata also includes additional information managed by the BDAS and stored in the database to define, manage and use other database objects, e.g. users, connections, etc.